hd-o/coding-challenge/packages/solid-calendar/README.md

 I spent some time thinking of when to use context vs props.
 It is possible to use any for all dependencies, but I found each to have its best case scenario, ending up with the following rules:

-**Use props with values related to a component's instance, or that are expected to change for each component instance:**
+**Use props with values related to a component's instance, that are expected to change with each instance:**

 ```ts
 // Rendering a list of values/components